onflow/flow-go/pkg/language/docs/language.md

 ### Interacting with Deployed Resources

-Transactions can also refer to deployed code with the `using` keyword and the address of the account which contains the publicly available type.
+Transactions can also refer to deployed code with the `import` keyword and the address of the account which contains the publicly available type.

 <!-- TODO: